joetanx/mslab/oauth-2.0-flows.md

 > [!Note]
 >
-> Client credentials are also required by the Microsoft identity platform for confidential web apps
+> Application credentials are also required by the Microsoft identity platform for confidential web apps

 ## 3. Authorization Code Flow with Proof Key for Code Exchange (PKCE)